freenas/freenas-docs/userguide/system.rst

 in the :guilabel:`Member disk` drop-down menu.
 Select the desired device.

-The :guilabel:`Use all disk space` checkbox gives control of how much of the new device is made available to ZFS.
-The default is unchecked, and the new device will be partitioned to the same size as the existing device.
+The :guilabel:`Use all disk space` option gives control of how much of the new device is made available to ZFS.
+The default is deselected, and the new device will be partitioned to the same size as the existing device.
 If either device in the mirror fails, it can be replaced with another of the same size as the original boot device.

-When :guilabel:`Use all disk space` is checked, the entire capacity of the new device is used.
+When :guilabel:`Use all disk space` is enabled, the entire capacity of the new device is used.
 If the original boot device fails and is removed, the boot mirror will consist of just the newer drive, and will grow to whatever capacity it provides.
 However, new devices added